-Seeded sour dough with whipped goats whey was mega too.
+Seeded sour dough with whipped goats whey was really pleasing too.

 Noire de crimée is crimson- skinned, Russian tomatoes, with incredible flavour and juice.
 In the same vein the other tomatoes were equally explosive in flavour, the whole dish was full of flourishes, never before was I so engaged by a tomato dish!

 Mackerel gets the torch treatment, then a rush of acidity and texture comes from the pickled cucumbers, Celtic mustard and shiso.
 It goes without saying the dish is a marvel.